tlswg/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 * the old traffic secret as well as a secret derived from the DH exchange or from the hybrid key exchange,
-* the concatenation of the ExtendedKeyUpdateRequest and the ExtendedKeyUpdateResponse messages, which contain the key shares, and
+* the concatenation of the ExtendedKeyUpdateRequest and the ExtendedKeyUpdateResponse messages, which contain the key shares, binding the encapsulated shared secret ciphertext to IKM in case of hybrid key exchange, providing MAL-BIND-K-CT security (see {{CDM23}}), and
 * a new label string to distinguish it from the application traffic secret computation defined in {{I-D.ietf-tls-rfc8446bis}} for use with the regular KeyUpdate.